pebblecode/pebble-handbook/great-people/hiring-great-talent/developer/process/how-to-measure.md

 ### Interview questions/exercises:
 * A collaborate exercise can work well.
 Something framed like pair-programming.
+* Tell me about a time when you've had to work with someone non-technical to deliver a project?
+*

 ### Things to watch out for:
 *